2 big ideas to help lower the risk of maternal-fetal complications in BIPOC women

 Awardees received grant funding from a pool of $500,000, in addition to membership in the global Johnson & Johnson Innovation – JLABS (JLABS) network and mentorship from across the Johnson & Johnson Family of Companies.

-For Maternal Health Awareness Day, take a look at the awardees' innovative ideas and how they plan to put their funding to good use.
+Take a look at the awardees’ innovative ideas and how they plan to put their funding to good use.

 A Digital Platform Connecting BIPOC Users to Clinical Trials

 When Tiffany Whitlow’s newborn son was hospitalized with asthma, he was given a drug found to be up to 47% less effective in African American children—information she did not learn until much later.
 She also didn’t know at the time that drug development was dependent on clinical trials, nor did she realize that BIPOC communities are drastically underrepresented in this process.
 Indeed, Black Americans represent only 5% of participants in clinical trials and Hispanic Americans just 1%.